4Dillon/4Dillon/README.md

 ### I'm a DevOps engineer

-I love DevOps methodology and have been doing it since was 17 y'o.
+I love DevOps methodology and have been doing it since I was 17 years old.
-I love automation and am involved in the world of information technology.
-Automate absolutely everything.
+I enjoy automation and am involved in the world of information technology.
+I automate absolutely everything.
-Learning and progressing every day.
+I learn and develop every day.

 ---